-- (1) A consumer may terminate an agreement for the provision of treated effluent by giving the Director: Water and Sanitation not less than seven days' notice in writing of his or her intention to do so. - (2) The Director: Water and Sanitation may, by notice in writing of not less than fourteen days, advise a consumer of the termination of his or her agreement for the supply of treated effluent - (a) where the agreement has expired, that he or she has not made arrangements to the satisfaction of the Director: Water and Sanitation for the continuation of the agreement, or - (b) where he or she has failed to comply with the provisions of this By-law or has failed to rectify such failure following the issue of a compliance notice; or - (c) where he or she has failed to pay any fees due and payable in terms of the Tariff By-law. - (3) The Director: Water and Sanitation may terminate an agreement for the supply of treated effluent if the premises to which such agreement relates have been vacated.
+- (1) A consumer may terminate an agreement for the provision of treated effluent by giving the Council not less than seven days' notice in writing of his or her intention to do so. - (2) Council may, by notice in writing of not less than fourteen days, advise a consumer of the termination of his or her agreement for the supply of treated effluent - (a) where the agreement has expired, that he or she has not made arrangements to the satisfaction of Council for the continuation of the agreement, or - (b) where he or she has failed to comply with the provisions of this By-law or has failed to rectify such failure following the issue of a compliance notice; or - (c) where he or she has failed to pay any fees due and payable in terms of the prescribed tariff.

+(3) Council may terminate an agreement for the supply of treated effluent if the premises to which such agreement relates have been vacated.